yashpatelphd/DoS-Attack-with-Metasploit/README.md

 Remember: Always respect ethical boundaries and use this knowledge to improve network security, not to harm or disrupt others.

 #

-**Note:** *This demonstration should be immediately stopped after observation to prevent prolonged strain on the victim machine and network.
-Document findings and observations carefully and ensure all affected machines are properly restored to avoid any long-term effects.*

 **Legal Disclaimer:** *This guide is for educational purposes only and must be used within authorized, controlled environments.
 Unauthorized use of these methods on systems or networks without explicit, written consent from the rightful owner is illegal and may violate local and international laws.
 The authors disclaim all liability for any misuse that results in unauthorized access, damage, or disruption, and users assume full responsibility for compliance with applicable laws.*